 Recommendations for research

-In 2011 the guideline committee made the following recommendations for research.
-The committee's full set of research recommendations is detailed in the full guideline.
+The 2011 committee's full set of recommendations for research are detailed in the full guideline.

-As part of the 2017 update, the standing committee removed the research recommendation on displaced intracapsular hip fractures and made an additional research recommendation on undisplaced intracapsular hip fractures.
-It is listed here and full details can be found in the addendum.
+As part of the 2017 update, the standing committee removed the recommendation for research on displaced intracapsular hip fractures and made an additional recommendation for research on undisplaced intracapsular hip fractures.
+Full details are available in section 3.5 of the full guideline addendum.

-In patients with a continuing suspicion of a hip fracture but whose radiographs are normal, what is the clinical and cost effectiveness of computed tomography (CT) compared to magnetic resonance imaging (MRI), in confirming or excluding the fracture?
+In people with a continuing suspicion of a hip fracture but whose radiographs are normal, what is the clinical and cost effectiveness of CT compared with MRI, in confirming or excluding the fracture?

 The Guideline Development Group's consensus decision to recommend CT over a radionuclide bone scan as an alternative to MRI to detect occult hip fractures reflects current NHS practice but assumes that advances in technology have made the reliability of CT comparable with that of MRI.
 If modern CT can be shown to have similar reliability and accuracy to MRI, then this has considerable implications because of its widespread availability out of hours and lower cost.
 It is therefore a high priority to confirm or refute this assumption by direct randomised comparison.
 The study design would need to retain MRI as the 'gold standard' for cases of uncertainty and to standardise the criteria, expertise and procedures for radiological assessment.
 Numbers required would depend on the degree of sensitivity and specificity (the key outcome criteria) set as target requirement for comparability, but need not necessarily be very large.

-What is the clinical and cost effectiveness of regional versus general anaesthesia on postoperative morbidity in patients with hip fracture?
+What is the clinical and cost effectiveness of regional versus general anaesthesia on postoperative morbidity in people with hip fracture?

 A qualitative research component would also be helpful to study patient preference for type of anaesthesia.